 Analyzing satellite imagery of newly constructed factories, BuzzFeed looks at the rise of forced labor in Xinjiang.

-For Foreign Affairs, Nithin Coca examines how China’s actions in Xinjiang could affect its relations with Muslim-majority nations.
+For Foreign Affairs, journalist Nithin Coca examines how China’s actions in Xinjiang could affect its relations with Muslim-majority nations.

 Will Merrow helped create the graphics in this Backgrounder.